fberlinger/FISH/BlueSim/README.md

 jupyter notebook
 ```

-and within that notebook open the corresponding file ending in `.ipynb`.
+and within that notebook open the file ending in `.ipynb` corresponding to your chosen experiment.

 Please run each cell individually! **Warning**: Using `Run All` will not work
 as the experiments start several threads for every fish and the code execution